 As we pointed out above, the use of multiple exclamation marks is accepted, but not question marks.

 When talking about the repeated use of question marks, we must know the difference between “MUST” and “CAN.”
 You can write a question with the two, three, or as many signs you want in a question, perhaps for everyday use or seeking to emphasize the problem, but you have to know that you should not write them because you would be making a grammatical error.

-You can repeat exclamation marks for emphasis; on the other hand, the question marks no, but you can combine them with the exclamation marks, also known as the interrobang.
+You can repeat exclamation points for emphasis; however, you cannot repeat the question marks, but you can combine them with the exclamation points, also known as the interrobang.